 If you or a loved one were diagnosed with cancer after taking Zantac, you may be eligible to file a lawsuit and receive compensation for your damages.

 Several people have already filed lawsuits against the makers of Zantac and ranitidine.

 Drug manufacturers did not tell patients and healthcare providers that Zantac could produce NDMA in the human body, failing to warn them about the dangers of Zantac.

 Who should I contact if I’m interested in filing a Zantac lawsuit?

 Contact Taylor King today for a free consultation.

 Our team of personal injury lawyers is prepared to answer your questions, help explore your next steps, and ensure you receive the compensation you deserve.
 If you or someone you know has been diagnosed with cancer after taking Zantac or generic ranitidine, call us today at (870) 293-0141 or toll-free at 1(800) 227-9732.

-You can also contact us online by filling out a form below or by stopping by any of our seven locations across Arkansas, Mississippi, and Texas.
+You can also contact us online by filling out the form below or by stopping by any of our seven locations across Arkansas and Texas.
 We’ll be on your side – by your side.